Monday, November 14, 2011

 I am crystal clear as to why I'm here

-You dance the night away in clubs
+To conceal your sorrow, you dance the night away in clubs

-I sleep in comfort with serene dreams
+I sleep in comfort with serene dreams in the warmth of my bed

 You smoke to hide away your misery